AgileVentures/AgileVentures/AGM_CONFERENCE_2018.md

 Bryan is a long time member of AgileVentures, worked on projects including WebsiteOne, Codealia and LocalSupport.
 Was very active back in the day when he was still learning how to develop software, and his experiences have since landed him a professional job working in software.
 He is now a lead developer working remotely for a company called Inflowmatix.
 Always looking for new challenges and ideas, he isn’t afraid of testing new technologies such as Elixir, React, GraphQL and Rust.

-Being one of the success stories from AgileVentures early days, he strongly believes in their philosophy on bringing up new software developers.
+Being one of the success stories from AgileVentures early days, he strongly believes in our philosophy on bringing up new software developers.
 He is currently chair of the board of trustees for AgileVentures.

 #### Steve Porter